Updated: Dec 7, 2021

 In addition to a lot of mutual aid agreements with surrounding agencies, Bay Area law enforcement deploy a lot of other tools to help protect and patrol the communities they serve.
 One of the many tools both the SJPD and the Santa Clara County Sheriffs department use are helicopters, and as such most of the time when people ask the question "why is there a helicopter hovering overhead" it's a result of police activity.

 The helicopter can move much faster than ground units, especially to the remote areas of San Jose.
 They can direct patrol cars and officers on foot.
 They have a powerful spotlight, a video camera, and an infrared night-vision camera to find hiding suspects or lost people in the dark.
-Public address system to communicate with people on the ground.
-The spotlight and cameras are automatically aimed at a specified location as the copter circles.
+The public address system can be used to communicate with people on the ground and the spotlight and cameras are automatically aimed and track a specified location as the copter circles.

 Why is it Hovering?